Laura Waddington

 *

 I loved cinema.
-Beamed into the communal space of a dark room, the flicker of celluloid, gave us the courage to travel deep into ideas and our unconsciousness.
-As I zoomed into the footage, isolating and re-framing it on different monitors, I became haunted by a time when cinema would be un-housed, its images broken up and projected onto screens so small and different, we couldn’t yet imagine them.
-Once we were alone, isolated in our viewing experiences, would we ever confront what it is to be human in such a profound way again or live distracted and restless?
+Beamed into the communal space of a dark room, the flicker of celluloid gave us the courage to travel deep into ideas and our unconsciousness.
+As I zoomed into the footage, isolating and re-framing it on different monitors, I became haunted by the idea of a time when cinema would be un-housed, its images broken up and projected onto screens so small and different, we couldn’t yet imagine them.
+Once we were alone, isolated in our viewing experiences, would we ever confront what it is to be human in such a profound way again, or live distracted and restless?

 For the nameless young woman of The Lost Days travels the world without being present.
 It is, ironically, her encounter with someone completely anchored in place – a man in Jaffa, who recounts to her the history of his centuries old house – that leads her to miss her flight home to New York and embark on her aimless journey.